 When you add in one new variable (like using a heavier weight with the same number of reps) -- or multiple (using a heavier weight for more reps) -- as a way to increase muscular damage, you can keep making progress.

-More importantly, it’s important for you to know that building muscle isn’t dependent on just using more weight.
-You can add more volume (more sets and reps) by using lighter weights, and that can still play a role in adding new muscle.
+More importantly, it’s important for you to know that building muscle can be done in many ways.
+You can use heavier weights and lower reps, but muscle growth is not dependent on just using more weight.
+You can add more volume (increase sets and do higher reps) by using lighter weights, and that can still play a role in adding new muscle.

 Method 3: Tension

-Muscle tension can help promote all three mechanisms of muscle growth, and it’s probably the area most difficult to understand and master.
+Muscle tension can help promote all three mechanisms of muscle growth, and it’s probably the aspect of strength training that's most difficult to understand and master.

 Tension is about letting your muscles do the work, and not allowing your form to break down and lift a weight by any means possible.
 That’s how you end up injured, and it’s also why so many people gain “deceiving” strength.
 You learn to move a weight, but because the tension of the weight is not in your muscles, you don’t see the type of growth you’d expect.

-When you try to move a weight using any means possible, your form might fault, ligaments and joints can take on a greater load, and while you might get the job done, your muscles aren’t necessarily carrying as much of the load as you want for growth.
+When you try to move a weight using any means possible, your form might break down, ligaments and joints can take on a greater load, and while you might get the job done, your muscles aren’t necessarily carrying as much of the load as you want for growth.

 While it’s not a hard rule, constant tension usually means stopping your lifts just short of lockout on the lifting portion (think of flexing your bicep), and then a little short of the “bottom” of the lift to maximize the stretch (when lowering the dumbbell or barbell to the point that you feel a stretch in your bicep, but not to where you lock out your elbow.).